 That’s not the way you want to feel when you drop $300 for a cabana, and I HATE to have to share these negatives.
 But the reality is we didn’t get the standard of Disney care that we were accustomed to experiencing.

 With all of that being said, we did enjoy our time at the cabana.
-And it’s definitely something I would consider doing again.
-Only next time, I’ll know a little more about how the way things are supposed to go.
+And it’s something I would consider doing again.
+Only next time, I’ll know a little more about how things are supposed to go.

 If you decide to rent a cabana, I recommend planning a full resort day.
 You might even plan to enjoy Movies Under the Stars at your resort that evening after the rental has ended.